 This Merry Widow could put on a public air of mourning as the excuse to keep turning men down.
 Meanwhile Kendall could secretly be living with her in their mansion, pursuing his crusade while periodically engaging in Nick and Nora Charles-style banter.

-*** This same conglomeration of publishers featured another of the many hat, suit and tie heroes, this one called CRIME CRUSADER (Jonathan Jones) who took on the forces of evil with his female sidekick CUPID (Kewpie O’Toole).
+*** This same conglomeration of publishers featured another of the many hat, suit and tie heroes, this one called CRIME CRUSADER (Jonathan Jones) who took on the forces of evil with his sidekick CUPID (Kewpie O’Toole).

 CAIRO JONES, AXIS HUNTER